tomplayford/aiohelvar/README.md

 This library was originally written to support the (work in progress) Helvar Home Assistant integration.

 Features:
-* Manage the async TCP comms well, keeps the connection alive and listens to broadcast messages Decode the HelvarNet messages and translates things into Python objects that can easily be further translated into Home Assistant objects
+* Manages the async TCP comms well, keeps the connection alive and listens to broadcast messages
+* Decodes the HelvarNet messages and translates things into Python objects that can easily be further translated into Home Assistant objects
-* Discover and retrieve Devices, Groups & Scenes and and all their properties, state and values.
+* Discovers and retrieves Devices, Groups & Scenes and and all their properties, state and values.
-* Keep track of device states as scenes and devices change based on notifications from the router.
+* Keeps track of device states as scenes and devices change based on notifications from the router.
-* Call the more useful commands to control or read status from the above.
+* Calls the more useful commands to control or read status from the above.

 Very much a work in progress.
 Known TODOS: